 The School of Public Health offers several courses during Summer Sessions.
 Intro to Probability and Statistics in Biology and Public Health (PH 142) and Epidemiologic Methods I (PH250A) can fulfill two of the MPH Degree breadth requirements and are generally offered in the session beginning in early July.
+These courses are generally offered to students who matriculate in summer.
+Students that start in the fall term should consult their program for advisement on summer session courses.
 Please check the online schedule for summer session courses and exact dates.
 Registration for incoming graduate students is usually available in June.
 More information can be found on the Summer Sessions website.

 Public Health Specialty Areas

 Public health students who wish to focus on additional areas of interest to complement their concentration curricula may complete a Specialty Area certificate.
 Completing a specialty typically involves completing a core course in the area of interest plus two to three elective courses from a list of offerings for a total of 9 units.
 Some Specialty Areas have additional requirements.
 A certificate is awarded upon graduation in addition to your degree.
 Please contact the Specialty Area Advisor for guidance early in your academic career if you plan to complete a certificate.